Nirajmahajan27/Nirajmahajan27/README.md

-🎯 I am currently a junior pursuing my Bachelors in Computer science and engineering.
+🎯 I am currently pursuing my Bachelors in Computer science and engineering.

 ✨ I like to learn new things and want to make some contribution in the community.